Shuffle/Shuffle-docs/docs/API.md

 ```

 ### Set Authentication Everywhere
 When you have an authentication available, it is possible to set it everywhere using an API.
 This will update all your current workflows that uses that app to use the specified authentication.
+This can also be done while creating an app authentication by setting the field `"auto_distribute": true` in the json

 Methods: POST